venusha1/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click/README.md

 #### Navigating Synapse Link for CosmosDB
 - Open the CosmosDB account, Under the 'Features' tab Synapse Link will appear as Enabled.
-- To check the pre created database and containers with Analytical store navigate to 'Data Explorer'.
+- To check the pre-created database and containers with Analytical store navigate to 'Data Explorer'.
-- Same containers will also be available under Synapse Studio.Click on the 'Data' icon in the left panel and navigate to 'Linked' menu option.
+- Same containers will also be available under Synapse Studio.Click on the 'Data' icon in the left panel and navigate to the 'Linked' menu option.
 - Expand 'Azure CosmosDB', There will be three containers listed with 'Analytical Store' enabled.

 ![Navigate Synapse Link](https://github.com/nashahz/Test-Drive-Synapse-Link-For-CosmosDB-With-1-Click/blob/main/images/Navigate_Synapse_Link.gif)

 #### Notebook Execution Using Synapse Link for CosmosDB
-- Click on the 'Devlop' icon in the left panel and navigate to '1-SalesForecastingWithAML' notebook.
+- Click on the 'Develop' icon in the left panel and navigate to '1-SalesForecastingWithAML' notebook.
 - Follow the instructions in each cell of Notebook to execute:
   - Ingest Data into CosmosDB containers using Synapse Link for CosmosDB
   - Create Spark tables out of CosmosDB using Synapse link for CosmosDB